aprilhgshin/Sentiment_Analysis/README.md

 ## Methods:
-Cleaned dataset by the following:
+- Cleaned dataset by the following:
   - Lowercase text
   - Remove words with backslash x
   - Remove website URLs
   - Removing links, special characters using simple regex statements
   - Remove stopwords

 Computed the polarity and normalized polarity scores of cleaned tweet texts using vader's polarity scores:
 - Polarity score is manually calculated using scores provided in vader's list of scores in vader_lexicon.txt
 - Normalized polarity score is calcuating using SentimentIntensityAnalyzer method from vaderSentiment.vaderSentiment module.

-Identified tweets with Asian reference and if user is a verified user
+Identified tweets with Asian reference and if user is a verified user:
 - Tweets with any of the keywords such as 'asian', 'asians', 'chinese', 'china', and 'wuhan' are considered to have an Asian reference.
 - Defined a 'verified' user to be a user with >= 9000 followers.

-Identified the top five tweets with most negative or positive polarity scores
+Identified the top five tweets with most negative or positive polarity scores.

 Plotted the distributions and corresponding means of tweet polarities of various categories:
 - Tweets with and without Asian references